ni/VireoSDK/source/dox/IntroArrayExamples.md

 ## Introduction to arrays

 ### Example 5: Arrays
 Arrays come in three forms Fixed size, Variable and Bounded.
-When a variable is defined any of the forms can be used.
+When a variable is defined, any of the forms can be used.
 Input to functions are generally always typed as variable.

 ~~~{.via}